Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 It didn’t hurt.
 There was just a sudden and still moment where Ayma looked down and realized that one of her own sisters had stabbed her, right in the belly.
 She didn’t even really feel it, or notice the hiss and the whisp of steam and smoke.

 Then Layra yanked the spear out of her guts and spun back to lance it at the enraged Tyal, who bowled toward her with an enraged roar.
 Ayma didn’t see what happened next.
-She just saw...gray.
+She just saw... gray.
 There were things happening at the edge of her vision, but the middle somehow seemed to be getting closer and further away at the same time.

 And why wouldn’t her legs work any more?
 So hard to *think,* and getting harder.
-She felt something or...somebody...grab her.
+She felt something or... somebody... grab her.
 Felt herself being carried. ...Or was she floating?

-Maybe it would all make sense after a nap...She’d always liked to doze in the commune, when the flowers were in bloom.
+Maybe it would all make sense after a nap...
+She’d always liked to doze in the commune, when the flowers were in bloom.
 They were blooming now, in yellows and blues and whites.
 She could smell their scent, the same scent she’d loved as a cub.

 Yes.
 She’d just…

 ...Sleep...

-___
+---

 **Date Point: 14y1d AV**
 **Planet Akyawentuo, Unclaimed Space, Near 3Kpc Arm**